I Am More Than One By Jane Wegscheider Hyman

 A devotional with powerful inspiring words from a Christian perspective.
 Those that have problems relating to the love that Jesus has for them will see Him in a personal, loving way.
 These daily writings are uplifting and encouraging.

-VOBministries.org -Freedom Encounters This ministry offers prayer for freedom from oppressive trauma related issues.
-A vital program that assists therapy with inner healing in a very kind and loving manner.
+Valley of Blessings Ministries – Freedom Encounters This ministry offers prayer for freedom from oppressive, trauma-related issues.
+It is a vital program that assists therapy with inner healing in a very kind and loving manner.
 Pastors Mike and Becky Fontenot have been involved with VOB in Chehalis, WA for 25 years.
 VOB has been a valuable resource and they have blessed us beyond measure!
-God has gifted them to facilitate healing and release from powerlessness that has kept many clients trapped in unhealthy patterns…..releasing them to do deeper, more effective work in therapy.
+God has gifted them to facilitate healing and release from powerlessness that has kept many clients trapped in unhealthy patterns, releasing them to do deeper, more effective work in therapy.

-Eleos Support Network This Non-Profit assists and educates those in the fields of mental health, social work, victim advocacy and criminal justice, who are working with or supporting adult survivors of organized criminal and extreme abuse.
-Excellent resource for trainings and insight into the operations of these perpetrator groups.
+Eleos Support Network This Non-Profit assists and educates those in the fields of mental health, social work, victim advocacy and criminal justice, who are working with or supporting adult survivors of organized criminal and/or extreme abuse.
+It is an excellent resource for trainings and insight into the operations of these perpetrator groups.

-For individuals with trauma-related conditions (e.g. dissociative and/or complex post-traumatic stress disorders) resulting from a history of abuse (psychological/emotional,physical, sexual, and/or combat/disaster, etc.) who require intensive inpatient hospitalization.
+Sheppard Pratt Health System Trauma Disorders Program For individuals with trauma-related conditions (e.g. dissociative and/or complex post-traumatic stress disorders) resulting from a history of abuse (psychological/emotional, physical, sexual, and/or combat/disaster, etc.) who require intensive inpatient hospitalization.
 Secondary diagnoses and issues commonly addressed include anxiety and mood disorders, personality disorders, eating disorders, somatoform disorders, and substance abuse.
 Doctors, therapists, social workers, nursing, art, and occupational therapy staff specialize in the treatment of traumatized individuals.
 A focus on safety and stabilization maximizes the individual’s functioning for continued outpatient treatment in a safer and more paced framework.

 We have had clients that have stayed here and have had very good results, better able to manage their symptoms upon their return.
 This has been a very supportive resource for them.